alexseres/TheGladiatorProject/README.md

     - There is a `Swordsman` subclass of `BaseGladiator`.
 Its multipliers are: HP: medium, SP: medium, DEX: medium
     - There is an `Archer` subclass of `BaseGladiator`.
 Its multipliers are: HP: medium, SP: medium, DEX: high.
     - There is an `Assassin` subclass of `BaseGladiator`.
 Its multipliers are: HP: low, SP: high, DEX: high.
-    - There is a `Brutal` subclass of `VaseGladiator`.
+    - There is a `Brutal` subclass of `BaseGladiator`.
 Its multipliers are: HP: high, SP: high, DEX: low.

-2. Implement the `GladiatorFactory` class for creating `Gladiator` instances.
+2. Implement the `GladiatorFactory` class for creating `BaseGladiator` instances.
     - The `GenerateRandomGladiator()` method randomly generates a new instance for one of the implemented subclasses of `BaseGladiator`.
 The `Swordsman` subclass is twice as likely to be created than any other subclass.
     - HP, SP and DEX base statistics are assigned to a random value from range `[25-100]`, and LVL is assigned to a random value from range `[1-5]`.
     - Only one static Random object is used for randomization throughout the whole project.